Parth1407/hostelbookingsystem/README.md

 4. **View Block Layout**
    - Click on a block to view its layout
    - Browse available rooms organized by floors
-   - Color-coded room status (green = available, red = booked)
+   - Color-coded room status:
+     - **Green** = Available
+     - **Yellow** = Partially Booked (has occupants but spots available)
+     - **Red** = Full (at capacity)
+   - See occupancy information (e.g., "1/2", "2/2")

 5. **Book a Room**
-   - Click on an available room
+   - Click on an available room (or partially booked room with available spots)
-   - View room details (block, floor, capacity)
+   - View room details including:
+     - Block, floor, capacity
+     - Current occupancy (e.g., "1/2")
+     - Available spots
+     - List of current occupants (if any)
    - Click "Book This Room" button
-   - **Confirmation page** will appear asking you to confirm
+   - **Confirmation page** will appear showing occupancy information
    - Click "Yes, Confirm Booking" to finalize
+   - You can book a room even if others have already booked it, as long as there are available spots

 6. **Cancel Booking**
    - Go to Dashboard or Room Detail page